-However, Facebook will do have a vetting process for anybody that wants to open a Calibra account.
-A government-issued ID to sign up for an account is required to sign up for an account, that way Facebook can be compliant with laws and regulators.
-Libra will be centralized with hundred of founding members controlling the currency.
-On the other hand, Bitcoin, for example, is decentralized, which means you’re solely in control of your money, no one knows who owns what and who spends what.
-The only thing Libra has in common with cryptocurrencies is the blockchain. technology.
+However, Facebook will have a vetting process for anybody that wants to open a Calibra account.
+You need a government-issued ID to to sign up for an account.
+That way Facebook can be compliant with laws and regulators.
+Libra will be centralized with hundreds of founding members controlling the currency.
+On the other hand, Bitcoin is decentralized, which means you’re solely in control of your money, no one knows who owns what and who spends what.
+The only thing Libra has in common with cryptocurrencies is the blockchain technology.

 And by the way, this is actually well planned for Facebook by keeping the project open to everybody even its direct competitors, although we doubt Google, Apple, Amazon will join the party.
 Having your competitor revenues tied to your company’s success is sheer genius.

 Because of Facebook failures over the years to make it into finance doesn’t mean the Libra project will fail too.
 There are also no clear indications that it will be a success either.
 But we think it’s safe to say, Facebook this time took a totally different approach by joining a bunch of big corporations together to profit off consumers.
 Only time will tell what lies ahead, but the future hasn’t ever been so scary.